 A number of websites and stores sell pumps that they call “irrigation pumps” or “sprinkler pumps.”
 These are typically small, inexpensive pumps designed to operate a single, small sprinkler head on the end of a garden hose.
 They are not made for sprinkler systems with more than one sprinkler.

-Typically pumps that are suitable for sprinkler systems are marketed under the label “high pressure pumps”.
+Typically pumps that are suitable for sprinkler systems are marketed as “high pressure pumps”.
 Knowing that will save you some time when you start shopping.

 OK, warnings complete, let’s get started!

 Selecting a Pump – Overview

 - Learn enough about pump hydraulics to understand the rest of the tutorial.